jessebutryn/wtfisbash/style-guide.md

 ### Extensions

 * Executable scripts should have no extension.
-* Libraries must have a `.sh` extension and should not be executable.
+* Libraries and config files must have a `.sh` extension and should not be executable.

 ## Environment